Tibet Border Pass- Another document to visit border areas

 Tibet Border Pass for Chinese Citizens

-Tibet Border Pass is also required for mainland Chinese citizens, Hong Kong citizens and Macau citizens when traveling to Mount Everest, Mount Kailash and other border areas.
-For mainland Chinese citizens, you can apply for the Tibet Border Pass in your registered residence city/town.
+Tibet Border Pass is also required for Chinese's other citizens (outside Tibet) when traveling to Mount Everest, Mount Kailash and other border areas.
+For Chinese citizens, you can apply for the Tibet Border Pass in your registered residence city/town.
 For Hong Kong citizens and Macau citizens, you have to use the original copy of Mainland Travel Permit for Hong Kong & Macau Residents (also known as H.K./Macao Home-Return Permit) to apply for Tibet Borde Pass from Tibet Armed Police Border Corps in Lhasa.

 Top Concerned Questions about Tibet Travel Permit